BaptisteTheo/BaptisteTheo.github.io/_posts/2020-08-10-Vulnversity.md

 What we have just done is basically take advantage of the systemctl to create a system service and run it as root.
 The created service will execute "BASH" then read the flag and redirect the ouptu to our flag file in /tmp.

-To have the flag you just have to move to :
+To have the flag you just have to cat the output file :
 ```bash
 cat /tmp/output
 ```